 Maintain a Secure Home and Privacy

-Communication to an automatic entry door or gate is paramount to maintain a secure home or business with both privacy and convenience.
-Call Garage & Gate Service Pros today for a FREE estimate at (800)528-6034 or request your appointment with us online »
+Communication with an automatic entry door or gate is paramount to maintain a secure home or business with both privacy and convenience.
+Call Garage & Gate Service Pros today for a FREE estimate for residential telephone entry services at (800)528-6034 or request your appointment with us online »

-For visitors or deliveries that require access a telephone or intercom system can be installed.
-Most telephone entry systems work simply: by communicating via phone line and allowing visitors outside to speak with people inside the building.
+For visitors or deliveries that require access to a telephone or intercom, a system can be installed.
+Most telephone entry systems work simply by communicating via phone line and allowing visitors outside to speak with people inside the building.
 In such cases, the entry system simply uses the existing phone line already running within the interior of the building and the property.
 When a visitor presses the doorbell or button at the driveway gate, the phone rings inside the property.
 The newest systems often operate without a phone line and can allow you to talk to your visitor remotely too.

 Telephone or Intercom systems break out into four basic categories: Stand-Alone Audio Intercom Systems, Stand-Alone Video Intercom Systems, Stand-Alone Wireless Intercom Systems and Integrated Telephone Entry Systems.